mariadb-corporation/dev-example-nosql-listener/README.md

     $ docker exec -it mxs bash
     ```

     b.
-Copy and paste the configuration [configuration/maxscale.cnf) here to etc/maxscale.cnf.
+Copy and paste the configuration [here](configuration/maxscale.cnf) to etc/maxscale.cnf.

     You can edit the file using vim.